Water is a precious resource and needs to be used wisely to make sure Eurobodalla Shire continues to have a safe and clean water supply.

 You can read about Council's rebate and replacement programs, permanent water conservation measures, water-wise garden program, water saving tips and incentives to local household and business water customers below.

-Council has developed a number of rebates and replacement programs to help Eurorobodalla water customers to save water, such as the showerhead exchange program and washing machine rebate.
+Find out about rebates and replacement programs to help Eurobodalla customers save water, including the showerhead exchange program and washing machine rebate.

 Council offers a variety of water saving rebates such as a washing machine rebate, dual flush toilet rebate and free water saving devices installed by Council.